-Behavioral Health inpatient and residential services can be requested by submitting a Prior Authorization form or contacting Molina's Prior Authorization team at (855) 322-4081.
+Behavioral health inpatient and residential services can be requested by submitting a prior authorization form or contacting Molina's prior authorization team at (855) 322-4078.
 Providers requesting after-hours authorization for these services should utilize Availity portal or fax submission options.

-Emergency psychiatric services do not require Prior Authorization.
-All requests for Behavioral Health services should include the most current version of Diagnostic and Statistical Manual of Mental Disorders (DSM) classification.
-Molina utilizes standard, generally accepted Medical Necessity criteria for Prior Authorization reviews.
+Emergency psychiatric services do not require prior authorization.
+All requests for behavioral health services should include the most current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) classification.
+Molina utilizes standard, generally accepted medical necessity criteria for prior authorization reviews.
 For additional information please refer to the Prior Authorization subsection found in the Health Care Services section of this Provider Manual.

-Access to Behavioral Health Providers and PCPs
+Access to behavioral health providers and PCPs

-Members may be referred to an in-network Behavioral Health Provider via referral from a PCP or by Member self-referral.
-PCPs are able to screen and assess Members for the detection and treatment of, or referral for, any known or suspected Behavioral Health problems and disorders.
-PCPs may provide any clinically appropriate Behavioral Health service within the scope of their practice.
-A formal referral form or Prior Authorization is not needed for a Member to self-refer or be referred to a PCP or Behavioral Health Provider.
+Members may be referred to an in-network behavioral health Provider via referral from a PCP, medical specialist or by Member self-referral.
+PCPs are able to screen and assess Members for the detection and treatment of, or referral for, any known or suspected behavioral health problems and disorders.
+PCPs may provide any clinically appropriate behavioral health service within the scope of their practice.
+A formal referral form or prior authorization is not needed for a Member to self-refer or be referred to a PCP, specialist or behavioral health Provider.
+However, individual services provided by non-network behavioral health Providers will require prior authorization.

-Behavioral Health Providers may refer a Member to an in-network PCP, or a Member may selfrefer.
+Behavioral health Providers may refer a Member to an in-network PCP, or a Member may self-refer.
 Members may be referred to PCP and specialty care Providers to manage their health care needs.
-Behavioral Health Providers may identify other health concerns, including physical health concerns, that should be addressed by referring the Member to a PCP.
+Behavioral health Providers may identify other health concerns, including physical health concerns, that should be addressed by referring the Member to a PCP.

-Care Coordination and Continuity of Care
+Care coordination and continuity of care

-Discharge Planning
+Discharge planning

 Discharge planning begins upon admission to an inpatient or residential behavioral health facility.
-Members who were admitted to an inpatient or residential behavioral health setting must have an adequate outpatient follow-up appointment scheduled with a behavioral health Provider prior to discharge and to occur within seven (7) calendar days of discharge.
+Members who were admitted to an inpatient or residential behavioral health setting must have an adequate outpatient follow-up appointment scheduled with a behavioral health Provider prior to discharge and to occur within seven (7) calendar days of the discharge date.